Breathlessness and coughing

 • Position 4.
 Sit on a chair with a table in front of you.
 Keep your legs apart and rest the lower part of your arms down onto the table.

-You can experiment with your arm position.
+You can experiment with your arm positions.
 Does your breathing feel easier with your hands behind your head or back?

-If your breathing becomes shallow and rapid, use this technique to bring your breath back to your stomach.
-This is important because rapid breathing can make your cough worse.
+If your breathing becomes shallow and rapid, use the relaxed breathing technique to bring your breath back to your stomach.
+This is important because rapid breathing can make a cough worse.

 Try to work out if there is anything that causes your cough or makes it worse, and avoid this where possible.
 Examples are: